Lost For Over A Decade – How Cats Miraculously Manage To Find Their Way Back Home

 Have you ever had a cat go missing and turn up at random weeks later?
 It’s not usual for outdoor cats to do this – and there are even stories of cats returning home after years away!

-Take Nev, who went missing in May 2022 but turned up outside his family’s home in Begbroke, Oxfordshire, in May this year.
-Or, Westley, who disappeared in June last year but came home on Christmas morning
+Take Nev, who went missing in May 2022 but turned up outside his family’s homeopens in a new tab in Begbroke, Oxfordshire, in May this year.
+Or, Westley, who disappeared in June last year but came home on Christmas morningopens in a new tab.

 opens in a new tabOr, how about Daisy, who was found a whopping 11 years after she went missingopens in a new tab?
 She didn’t turn up outside the family home, but was still living in the Caerphilly area and was reunited with her family after being taken to the vet by locals.